How I Lost My Fear of Snorkeling in the Galapagos Islands (and Other Lessons)

 A land-based creature

-The truth is, I hadn’t tried snorkelling in decades.
+The truth is, I hadn’t tried snorkeling in decades.
 But I vividly recalled the sensation I had the last time I put on a mask.
 Suffocation.
 Sheer lack of oxygen.
 Panic.

 Glass-bottom boat to the rescue!